 The most common mechanical failure is a broken or seized bearing.
 However this type of failure normally does not happen instantly.
-When the bearing begins to fail, the sound that it makes changes.
-These changes occur in the ultrasonic range and can be detected with the AccuTrak by touching the bearing housing with the touchprobe and listening for abnormal sounds.
+When the bearing begins to fail, its sound will change.
+This change occurs in the ultrasonic range and can be detected with the AccuTrak® by touching the bearing housing with the touch probe and listening for abnormal sounds.
 Periodic preventive maintenance tests can prevent major disasters in both the machinery and down time.